ckormanyos/real-time-cpp/examples/chapter10_08a/readme.md

 This advanced example picks up on the idea of the previous Example Chapter10_08 and extends RAM even further with an external
-2MByte asynchronous parallel SRAM brick.
+2 MByte asynchronous parallel SRAM brick.
-This memory extension significantly expands the range of the Pi Spigot calculation with the 8-bit MCU, allowing the computation and verification of up to and beyond
+This memory extension significantly expands the range of the Pi Spigot calculation with the 8-bit MCU.
+This 2 MByte RAM extension enables, in fact, the computation and verification of up to and beyond
 <img src="https://render.githubusercontent.com/render/math?math=100,001">
 decimal digits of the mathematical constant <img src="https://render.githubusercontent.com/render/math?math=\pi">.